BetonQuest/BetonQuest/docs/Documentation/Scripting/Schedules.md

 !!! warning

-    **Static events used by schedules cannot have conditions defined, as the plugin cannot check any condition for a player who is offline.**
+    **Static events used by schedules can only have static conditions defined, as the plugin cannot check any condition which requires a player when run by the server.**

 All static events have a static flag in the docs, so you can easily distinguish them from non-static ones.